-ESPA reviewed the proposed boundaries of the High Fire Threat District and confirmed that, based on local conditions and historical fire data, all of ESPA's service territory was properly excluded.
+ESPA reviewed the proposed boundaries of the High Fire Threat District and confirmed that, based on local conditions and historical fire data, all of ESPA's service territory was properly excluded (see CPUC Fire Map, below).
 Situational Awareness Technology is outside the budget constraints for ESPA, which serves agricultural load.
-ESPA's territory abuts SCE, which is monitored by 160 fire alert cameras and 1,000 weather stations (https://www.sce.com/wildfire/fire-weather).
+ESPA's territory abuts SCE, which is monitored by over 160 fire alert cameras and over 1,400 weather stations